augiedb/CardGame/README.md

+# Abandoned

+__29 August 2015:__
+This module is currently abandoned.
+I might get back to it someday.
+We'll see...

 # CardGame

 This is a set of tools for use in Elixir projects to create and run a card game.
 It is loosely based on [the Perl module Games::Cards](http://search.cpan.org/~akarger/Games-Cards-1.45/lib/Games/Cards.pm#Games::Cards::Deck)